Invitations to the Lord-Lieutenant

 Etiquette and protocol

-The Lord-Lieutenant represents The Queen.
+The Lord-Lieutenant represents The King.
 When the Lord-Lieutenant is attending in an official capacity in Berkshire he is received with broadly the same protocol as a member of the Royal Family.
 He takes precedence over other civic dignitaries or guests at official events and is to be met on arrival by the host.

 The Lord-Lieutenant has a Vice Lord-Lieutenant, and 29 Deputy Lieutenants all of whom support the Lord-Lieutenant in the performance of his public duties.
 Where the Lord-Lieutenant is unable to attend and is represented by the Vice Lord-Lieutenant, or a Deputy Lieutenant, the same etiquette and protocol is followed.